Final Topology for Preference Spaces: Results

 In this section we examine preference spaces where the Hausdorff property holds.
-We concluded the previous section by showing that the space $\mathcal{P}^*$ is not Hausdorff.
-To prove this, we proceeded by ``flattening out" a preference, thus generating a constant sequence that admits a limit point that is not the unique element of the sequence.
-The construction requires the limiting preference to admit indifferences, so this begs a natural question: if we focus on the subspace of strict preferences --that is, preferences where no two points are indifferent-- will the Hausdorff property hold?
-Furthermore, what is the largest set of preferences for which the Hausdorff property holds?
+We concluded the previous section by showing the space $\mathcal{P}$ is not Hausdorff.
+We show $\mathcal{P}$ is not Hausdorff because any constant sequence admits $\simeq$ as a limit, prompting a natural question: is the space of strict preferences--that is, preferences where no two points are indifferent--Hausdorff?
+Furthermore, what is the largest set of preferences that maintains the Hausdorff property?